 From the time I was a young child, I had always heard the inner voice of Spirit which I would instinctively follow.
 This also served to sharpen my intuitive nature.
 So being ‘told’ to get into massage school, I readily signed up.
 I quickly discovered that massage was really about getting familiar with the energy body and the emotional imprints of the wounded child.

 During the time of massage school, I was stricken with intense emotional pain that lasted weeks.
 The pain was relentless.
 I wanted to hide in the smallest corner of my home.
 But, no matter where I went, I was not able to hide from my anguish.

 The Turning Point: Meeting the Wounded Child

 It was a day no different than any other.
-I was now 40 years old when the wounded child appeared.
-She came out of the blue.
+I was now 40 years old when the wounded child unexpectedly appeared.
 She looked to be about ten years old.

 In silence and with great sadness she stared directly into my eyes.
-I had long detached myself from her and had no interest in having her in my life.
-Convincing myself that I am not connected to her and not interested in seeing her, I stared into her eyes and told her to go away.
+I had long detached myself from my childhood unhappiness and had no interest in having any part of my wounding childhood memories in my life.
+Convincing myself that I am not connected to her and not interested in seeing her, I felt disturbed and stared into her eyes and told her in no uncertain terms, to go away.
 I was determined to get her out of my life.
 She continued to hang around for three weeks while I went about trying to distract myself with daily chores.
 I could not dismiss her.
 I was helpless.
 In those three weeks something started to change.
 I knew we had to connect.
 But I didn’t know how.